pmndrs/react-spring/API.md

     delay: PropTypes.number,
     // When true it literally resets: from -> to
     reset: PropTypes.bool,
+    // Escape hatch for cases where you supply the same values, but need spring to
+    // animate anyway, this can be useful for animating "auto" for instance, where "auto"
+    // remains unchanged, but children change (which normally wouldn't trigger an animation update)
+    reset: PropTypes.bool,
   }
   static defaultProps = {
     from: {},